Chart Color Schemes

 Infrastructure

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified five projects potentially impacting the region.
-Key initiatives include Rail Infrastructure Upgrades at Blaxland Stations, Blaxland Town Centre Upgrade, Old Bathurst Road Safety Upgrades in Blaxland, and Thomas Park Upgrade.
-The following list details those most relevant:.
+Infrastructure changes significantly influence an area's performance.
+Five projects identified by AreaSearch are expected to impact this region.
+Notable projects include Rail Infrastructure Upgrades at Blaxland Stations, Blaxland Town Centre Upgrade, Old Bathurst Road Safety Upgrades in Blaxland, and Thomas Park Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.